-Shin Osaka train station is one of the largest in Japan and a major train travel hub in the Kansai region of Japan.
+Shin Osaka station is one of the largest in Japan and a major train travel hub in the Kansai region of Japan.

 If you’re looking at further travel around the Kansai region it’s worth considering Kansai region JR passes.

 Japan has an excellent intercity bus network.
-Night buses run from Osaka to various major cities in Japan including Tokyo and Hiroshima.
+Night buses run from Osaka station to various major cities in Japan including Tokyo and Hiroshima.